The Pentacon Six System

 Pentacon Six 80mm Biometar 1/60 f/2.8 Kodak Ektachrome Professional 100

 I mount slides in widescreen mounts which have the standard Medium Format external dimensions of 7cm × 7cm and thus can be projected with any “6×6” Medium Format projector.
-The image area in the mount is 24mm × 58mm, and the images from the Pentacon Six are therefore 24mm high × 56mm wide (the full frame width of any “6×6” camera).
-This provides a format ratio of 2.33:1, vitually the same as the Cinerama format of 2.35:1.
+The image area in the mount is 24mm × 58mm, and the images from the Pentacon Six are therefore 24mm high × 56mm wide (the full frame width of most “6×6” cameras – some have an actual format size of 54mm × 54mm).
+This provides a format ratio of 2.33:1, virtually the same as the Cinerama format of 2.35:1.
 These mounts are available from The Widescreen Centre in London.

 Telephoto panoramics